Motia Icon

 • get(groupId, key) - Returns the value or null

-• set(groupId, key, value) - Stores and returns the value
+• set(groupId, key, value) - Stores the value and returns { new_value, old_value }

 • delete(groupId, key) - Removes and returns the value (or null)

-• getGroup(groupId) - Returns array of all values in the group
+• list(groupId) - Returns array of all values in the group

 • clear(groupId) - Removes all items in the group